PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Proofs

-Intuitively, this result stems from the fact that minimal configurations constrain four degrees of freedom while the estimation problem has six degrees of freedom.
-Estimation of $\mathbf{T}$ consumes three of those constraints, so there is only one left when constructing $\mathbf{\Omega}$.
-The problem is solved by applying additional constraints to the solution $\mathbf{r}$ specifying that $x^{2} + y^{2} = 1$ and the third element of $\mathbf{r}$ is 1.
-It is noteworthy that in the two-point case where $rank(\mathbf{K}) = 1$, the eigenvector associated with the nonzero eigenvalue of $\mathbf{K}$ is given by $\mathbf{p}_{0} \times \mathbf{p}_{1}$.
-This vector defines the projective line passing through the two points analogous to $\mathbf{n}_0$.
-In addition, $\mathbf{A}_0^p - \mathbf{A}_1^p$ defines the direction of the line passing through the 3D points analogous to $\mathbf{V}_0$.
-Thus, $\mathbf{\Omega}$ has the same geometric interpretation in either case.
+Intuitively, this result stems from the fact that minimal configurations only constrains four degrees of freedom.
+Estimation of $\mathbf{T}$ consumes three of those constraints, so there is only one left when constructing the 3x3 matrix $\mathbf{\Omega}$.
+The problem is solved by applying additional constraints to the solution $\mathbf{r}$, specifying that $x^{2} + y^{2} = 1$ and the third element of $\mathbf{r}$ is 1.
+It is noteworthy that when $rank(\mathbf{K}) = 1$ in the two-point case, the eigenvector associated with the nonzero eigenvalue of $\mathbf{K}$ is given by $\mathbf{p}_{1} \times \mathbf{p}_{2}$.
+This vector defines the projective line passing through the two points analogous to $\mathbf{n}_1$.
+Furthermore, $\mathbf{D}_1 - \mathbf{D}_2$ defines the direction of the line passing through the 3D points analogous to $\mathbf{V}_1$.
+Thus, $\mathbf{\Omega}$ has the same geometric interpretation relating to line features in either case.